2007 Trivia Quiz Questions From The Year 2007

 The IPCC publishes its fourth assessment report, having

-A: That global climate change is "very likely" to have a predominantly human
+A: That global climate change is "very likely" to have a predominantly human cause.

 North Korea agrees to shut down its nuclear facilities in

 Yongbyon by when?